-Third-cycle programmes at the Faculty of Humanities result in a degree of Doctor of Philosophy or a degree of Licentiate of Philosophy.
-Third-cycle programmes at the Faculty of Theology end in a degree of Doctor of Theology or a degree of Licentiate of Theology.
-Doctoral students at the Faculty of Theology can apply to be awarded a degree of Doctor of Philosophy or a degree of Licentiate of Philosophy.
-Decisions on such applications are made by the pro-dean for third-cycle education no later than in connection with the appointment of an external reviewer and examining committee.
+Third-cycle programmes at the faculty of humanities result in a degree of Doctor of Philosophy or a degree of Licentiate of Philosophy.
+Third-cycle programmes at the faculty of theology end in a degree of Doctor of Theology or a degree of Licentiate of Theology.
+Doctoral students at the faculty of theology can apply to be awarded a degree of Doctor of Philosophy or a degree of Licentiate of Philosophy.
+Decisions are made by the dean for third-cycle studies, after a hearing by the dean of the faculty of theology, no later than in connection with the appointment of an external reviewer and examining committee.